Sonya Yoncheva: Career

 The beginning of 2023 was marked by two title roles at the Metropolitan Opera, that of Fedora in a new production and of Norma.
 Sonya Yoncheva also returned to the Teatro alla Scala for her role debut as Maddalena in Andrea Chénier, to the Vienna State Opera to make her role debut as Madama Butterfly and to the Staatsoper Unter den Lindenas Médée.
 In the title role of Tosca, she appeared at the Arena of Verona, in Baden-Baden, Gstaad, Tokyo and Yokohama, while she appeared at the Bayerische Staatsoper as Madama Butterfly.
 Concerts and recitals led her to Montréal, Sofia, Düsseldorf, Salzburg, Baden-Baden, Varna, Tokyo, Buenos Aires, Montevideo, Bordeaux, Katowice, Berlin and Liverpool.

 Sonya Yoncheva started the Puccini Year 2024 with performances of Madama Butterfly at the Staatsoper Unter den Linden in Berlin, a role she also performed at the Varna Summer Theatre and the Gran Teatre del Liceu of Barcelona.
 As Mimì in La Bohème, she appeared at the opera house of Sofia and in Varna, as Tosca at the Staatsoper Unter den Linden, the Roman theatre of Philippopolis, the Royal Opera House and the opera festival at the Baths of Caracalla in Rome.
 She also performed the title role of Norma at the Bavarian State Opera, Dido in Dido and Aeneas in Versailles, Toulouse, Madrid and Oviedo, as well as concerts and recitals in Caracas, Vienna, Muscat, Baden-Baden, Salzburg, Liverpool, La Grange au Lac, Tarbes, Perelada, Dubrovnik, São Paulo, Berlin, Paris, Toulouse, Compiègne, Dubai, Sofia and Versailles.

 In 2025, Sonya appeared in three productions at the Wiener Staatsoper: Tosca, Andrea Chénier and a new production of Iolanta.
 She also made her role debut as Lisa in The Queen of Spades at the Metropolitan Opera, performed Dido in Dido and Aeneas at the Bayerische Staatsoper, Tosca and The Queen of Spades at the Varna Summer Theatre, Norma at the Menuhin Festival Gstaad and the Festspielhaus Baden-Baden, Tosca at the Opernhaus Zürich, and Andrea Chénier at the Metropolitan Opera.
-Sonya als appeared in solo concerts and recitals in Salzburg, Vienna, Zurich, Hamburg, Munich, Bucharest, Peralada, Dubrovnik, Pollenca, Santander, Gstaad, Rollé, and Auvers-sur-Oise.
+Sonya also appeared in solo concerts and recitals in Salzburg, Vienna, Zurich, Hamburg, Munich, Bucharest, Peralada, Dubrovnik, Pollenca, Santander, Gstaad, Rollé, and Auvers-sur-Oise.